reorreo/Paper_notes/paper/ITE-MTA.md

 23. [Making Deep Neural Networks Robust to Label Noise: A Loss Correction Approach(2017)]
 24. [Learning From Noisy Labels By Regularized Estimation Of Annotator Confusion(2019)]
 25. [Are Anchor Points Really Indispensable in Label-Noise Learning?(2019)]
+26. [The Multidimensional Wisdom of Crowds(NIPS2010)]
+27. [NEIL: Extracting Visual Knowledge from Web Data(ICCV2013)]
+28. [Visual Recognition by Learning From Web Data: A Weakly Supervised Domain Generalization Approach(CVPR2015)]
+29. [Learning From Massive Noisy Labeled Data for Image Classification(CVPR2015)]
+30. [{SELFIE}: Refurbishing Unclean Samples for Robust Deep Learning(PMLR2019)]
+31. [WebVision Database: Visual Learning and Understanding from Web Data(CoRR2017)]
+32. [Learning with Symmetric Label Noise: The Importance of Being Unhinged(NeurIPS2015)]
+33. [Learning multiple layers of features from tiny images(2009cifar)]
+34. [Imagenet: A large-scale hierarchical image database(2009ImageNer)]
+35. [Visualizing data using t-SNE(2008t-SNE)]
 ---